AshrafSharf/robo-math-react/usage-examples/enclosure.md

 - Enclosures are pure LaTeX and render as part of the math expression
 - Use `\text{}` inside annotations for non-math text
 - Colors can be applied to the enclosure, content, or both
-- These are different from `cancel()` which adds interactive annotations
+- These are different from `mcancel()` which adds interactive annotations